aaronvg08/IB-handbook/content/TEC IB/Computer Science/Pages/4th Semester/1st Period/Cache.md

 - **Cache hit**: The information the machine is looking for is found inside the cache.
 - **Cache miss**: The information the machine is looking for isn't found inside the cache, and it needs to search in the RAM, ROM, and other memory.
+- **Prefetching**: Means getting data or instructions from memory into the cache before they are actually needed.